rishavpandey43/micro-frontend-demonstration/README.md

 ## Installation

-1. clone the repo in your local system using `git clone https://github.com/rishavpandey43/micro-frontend-create-mf.git`
+1. clone the repo in your local system using `git clone https://github.com/rishavpandey43/micro-frontend-demonstration.git`

+2. Checkout to different branches `micro-frontend-create-mf-app-cli` or `micro-frontend-native-webpack` and follow the instructions

-2. navigate to both the folders separately in new terminal and run `yarn && yarn start`
+3. navigate to both the folders separately in different terminals and run `yarn && yarn start`

-3. Employer Application should be served on port `8080` and Employee Application should be served on port `3000`
+4. _Employer Application_ will be served on port `8080` and _Employee Application_ will be served on port `3000`